Jim Pitts: Introduction of juvenile death penalty legislation

-1999–present
+1999–2009

 In 1999, during the 76th Legislative Session, Pitts was appointed to serve on the House Committees for Appropriations, Financial Institutions, and Redistricting; he retained these positions in the 77th Session.
 Pitts also chaired the Appropriations subcommittees for Regulatory Agencies and Major Information Systems.

 He also retained his posts as chairman of the Subcommittee on Regulatory Agencies and as a member of the Select Committee on Teacher Health Insurance.

 During 78th Legislative Session in 2003, Pitts served his third term on the House Appropriations Committee, and was appointed to the Ways and Means Committee, and the Redistricting Committee.
 Pitts was also appointed to serve on the Select Committee on Public School Finance and as chairman of the Subcommittee on High Schools.

 Prior to the 79th Legislative Session in 2005, Pitts was chosen to serve as the chairman of the House Appropriations Committee.
 He was subsequently reappointed chairman at the beginning of the 79th Legislative Session.

 During the 81st Legislative Session in 2009, Pitts served as the chairman of the House Appropriations Committee.
-He also served severed on the Redistricting Committee, Federal Economic Stabilization Funding Committee, and the Fiscal Stability Committee.
+He also served on the Redistricting Committee, Federal Economic Stabilization Funding Committee, and the Fiscal Stability Committee.